Simon-Institute-for-Longterm-Governance/si-website/src/content/job/operations-specialist-manager/index.md

       ### What we offer

       * Salary: CHF 96,000 – 122,000.
 We consider a variety of factors when formulating an offer, including but not limited to, the role and responsibilities, work experience, training, skills, expertise, and internal equity.
+We’re willing to review the salary range for exceptional candidates.

       * Start date: As soon as possible, with a strong preference to start before April.